AOEpeople/aoe_technology_radar/data/radar/2022-03-28/renovate.md

 tags: [ci/cd]
 ---

-At AOE, we rely on [Renovate CLI tool](https://www.npmjs.com/package/renovate/) in the CI pipelines for most of our projects.
+At DCX, we rely on [Renovate CLI tool](https://www.npmjs.com/package/renovate/) in the CI pipelines for most of our projects.